Manuel Pelegrina: Biography

 Pelegrina eventually left Estudiantes in 1956 after scoring 234 goals in 489 games for the club.
 He scored 221 goals in 261 games for Estudiantes in the Primera División.
 He then played for Defensores de Cambaceres in the lower leagues of Argentine football between 1957 and 1961.

-Apart of being the Estudiantes' all-time topscorer, Pelegrina also holds the record of most goals scored in the "La Plata derby" with 11 goals.
+Apart from being the Estudiantes' all-time topscorer, Pelegrina also holds the record of most goals scored in the "La Plata derby" with 11 goals.

 Pelegrina died of pneumonia in La Plata on November 23, 1992.